JaredStanbrook/it-service-desk/README.md

-# Staff Directory - Built with HonoX, Cloudflare Pages and D1
+# IT Service Desk (Customer Logger) - Built with Hono, Cloudflare Pages and D1

-Staff Directory is an intuitive Employee Resource Hub designed to simplify the way teams interact and collaborate.
-Built using the powerful combination of HonoX for backend logic, Cloudflare Pages for fast and secure hosting, and Cloudflare D1 for seamless database management.
+This customer logger is designed to simplify the way students interact with customers.
+Built using the powerful combination of Hono for backend logic, Cloudflare Pages for fast and secure hosting, and Cloudflare D1 for seamless database management.

 ## Features

--   **Employee Listings**: Access a comprehensive list of employees to easily find and learn about colleagues.
+-   **Customer Listings**: Access a comprehensive list of employees to easily find and learn about colleagues.
 -   **Dark Theme Mode**: Enhance your viewing experience with a built-in dark theme mode.
--   **Employee Count**: View the total number of employees at a glance.
 -   **Simple Authentication**: Secure your data with basic authentication provided by Hono/Basic Auth.

 ## Demo